- Can I change a committee member after my initial committee has been submitted and approved?

 - What does it mean to “file a digital copy of the dissertation with the University in accordance with University standards”?

-University standards require that students who complete a doctoral dissertation submit a digital copy of their dissertation to the University Digital Conservancy (UDC) for archiving.
-See the appendix: Thesis Formatting and Submission Guidelines for additional information.
-Students may request an embargo on publication of the dissertation for a limited period of time (see question #13).
+University standards require doctoral students to submit a digital copy of their dissertation to the University Digital Conservancy (UDC) via ProQuest for archiving.
+See the appendix: Thesis Formatting and Submission Guidelines (PDF) for additional information.
+Students may request an embargo on publication of the dissertation for a limited period of time.

 - At what time should students request an embargo (hold) on the publication of the dissertation?